GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Introduction

-\textit{Archival Analysis (Q2).} We ethically collected~\cite{bailey2012menlo} 56,381 papers from eight AI/ML and Security venues (NeurIPS, ICML, IJCAI, AAAI, IEEE S\&P, USENIX Security, CCS, NDSS) spanning 2020 to 2025, selected by CSRankings~\cite{csrankings}.
-After employing \citeb to automatically detect citation validity across the 2,199,409 citations in these papers, we flagged 2,530 citations as potentially invalid.
-To ensure accuracy, a 16-person research team manually verified the flagged citations over about one month, confirming \textit{739 citations in 604 papers (1.07\%)} as definitely invalid with severe metadata errors or untraceable titles.
-We also observed an \textit{80.9\% increase} in invalid citation rates in 2025 over 2020--2024 averages, suggesting a rapidly accelerating problem, and identified \textit{repeated invalid citations} that recur in up to \textit{16} independent papers, indicating error propagation (Section~\ref{sec:archival_results}).
+\textit{Experiment 2: Archival Analysis.} We collected~\cite{bailey2012menlo} 56,381 papers from eight AI/ML and Security venues spanning 2020 to 2025.
+After employing \citeb to analyze 2.2 million citations of these papers, our system flagged 2,530 citations for unmathced metadata.
+We then manually verified each one, identifying 739 invalid citations across 604 papers (1.07\% of 56,381) are definitively invalid, with an 80.9\% increase in invalid citation rates in 2025 (from a 2020--2024 average of 0.89\% to 1.61\%), and observed phenomena of error propagation across papers (Section~\ref{sec:archival_results}).

-\textit{User Study (Q3).} We conducted a survey of active researchers across career stages, recruiting participants via social media and targeted emails to 300 randomly sampled authors and PC members from the above 8 venues; email addresses were manually collected from public sources.
-After removing 3 conflicting samples, we obtained 94 valid responses.
-Among respondents who answered the AI-use question (n=86), \textit{87.2\%} use AI tools for research tasks and \textit{86.7\%} of AI users claim to ``always verify'' AI-generated citations, yet behavioral data reveals a \textit{verification gap}: 41.5\% copy-paste BibTeX without checking, and 44.4\% take no action when encountering suspicious fabricated references.
-Among reviewers (n=30), 76.7\% do not thoroughly check references, and 80.0\% never suspect fake citations in submissions, indicating a trust-by-default norm that allows ghost citations to bypass both author and reviewer checks.
-At a broader level, 74.5\% of researchers view peer review as ineffective at catching metadata errors, while 70.2\% strongly support automated checks (Section~\ref{sec:survey_results}).
+\textit{Experiment 3: User Study.} We issued a survey to 97 researchers across various roles and research domains, asking about their practices and perceptions regarding citation validity, and received 94 valid responses.
+We find 41.5\% of authors admit to copy-pasting BibTeX entries without checking.
+76.7\% of reviewers do not thoroughly inspect references, 74.5\% of all respondents view peer review as ineffective at catching citation errors, while 70.2\% strongly support the idea of automated checks to catch citation errors (Section~\ref{sec:survey_results}).